Toys R Us liquidation sale begins: What you need to know

 Industry experts say shelves will clear out quickly and the sale may only last about 30 days.

-Inventory on the most popular toys are already slim, and whatever is left will be the first to go.
+Inventory of the most popular toys are already slim, and whatever is left will be the first to go.

 People with Toys R Us gift cards and Endless Earnings Gift Cards should use those first.